Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A statement of your interest in the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here is an example of a resume letter:
+Here’s an example of the resume letter:

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced [Your profession] I think I’d be a great fit for this role.
+I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced professional in [Your field] I am confident that I will make the ideal choice for this job.

 Thank you for your consideration of my application.
-I am looking forward to hearing from you.
+I am looking forward receiving your feedback.

 Sincerely,